zenodab-bit/GemsZeno/README.md

 ![Tests](https://github.com/IMMIDD/GEMS/actions/workflows/runtests.yaml/badge.svg)

 The **G**erman **E**pidemic **M**icrosimulation **S**ystem (GEMS) is a high-performance geo-referential agent-based infectious disease modeling framework developed in Julia.
-It is a research outcome of the BMBF-funded OptimAgent projejct.
+It is a research outcome of the BMBF-funded OptimAgent project.
 It comes with a full model of the German Population and allows to simulate the spread of infectious diseases and potential countermeasures such as isolation, testing, school- or workplace closure, contact-tracing, and many others.
 GEMS provides interfaces to load custom populations, adapt infection rules, or change contact patterns.
 It also comes with comprehensive post-processing and plotting features.
-All simulated data can be easily exported to be used in other applications.
+All simulated data can be easily exported and used in other applications.

 <img src="./docs/src/assets/landing-page-header.png" width ="90%" />